 When it comes to fighting a DUI charge, several defenses may be raised surrounding the Intoxilyzer 8000.
 If police officers failed to follow the proper procedure for using the machine before hooking you up to it, it may be possible to have your case dismissed.
 If your attorney can demonstrate that the officers who took your breath sample failed to follow the Intoxilyzer 8000 reference guide, the State of Florida might not have a case against you.

 Police officers must complete reports detailing information about a particular incident.
 For a DUI, their report may include information about the suspect, the time and date of the incident, and a log of what transpired during the investigation.
 At times, police officers make the mistake of failing to document DUI stops or they destroy reports they made.
 Without a detailed report of what happened, the arresting officer’s account of events may seem questionable, leading to a weak case for the prosecution.

 Talk to a DUI Attorney Who Knows How to Identify Questionable Evidence

 When you’re facing the possibility of going to jail or losing your job over a DUI charge, there’s nothing more important than challenging the evidence the prosecution has against you.
 Your reputation and future are at stake, and you have this one chance to protect them.
 It’s critical to bring to light the potentially faulty evidence that the State might be using to punish you, and doing so starts with identifying the right DUI defense lawyer for your case.

 Attorney Brian Gabriel has more than 30 years of experience challenging questionable evidence and casting doubt on police officers’ methods for gathering evidence and pursuing DUI suspects.
 He understands the scientific processes behind a positive high BAC result and the various ways your BAC could have been inflated.
-Turn to Brian Gabriel for reliable DUI defense in West Palm Beach.
-Call 561-622-5575 for a free consultation or complete our contact form.
+Turn to Brian Gabriel for a reliable DUI defense in the West Palm Beach area.
+Call 561-622-5575 for a free consultation or complete a contact form.